poke1024/vectorian/mkdocs/docs/introduction.md

     normalizers="default")
 ```

-Now we create a `NetworkFlowSimilarity`, which
+Now we create a `SpanFlowSim`, which
-is a special form of `SpanSimilarity` that allows us to
+is a special form of `SpanSim` that allows us to
 specify the Waterman-Smith-Beyer alignment algorithm.
 Note that we base this alignment on a concept of token similarity
 that is computed through the the cosine similarity over the GloVe
 embedding we specified earlier.

 ```
-token_similarity = vectorian.similarity.TokenSimilarity(
+token_similarity = vectorian.similarity.TokenSim(
     glove,
     vectorian.similarity.CosineSimilarity())

-span_similarity = vectorian.similarity.NetworkFlowSimilarity(
+span_similarity = vectorian.similarity.SpanFlowSim(
     token_sim=token_similarity,
     flow_strategy=vectorian.alignment.LocalAlignment(
         gap=vectorian.alignment.smooth_gap_cost(5)))